 Doctoral fellow: Sarem Sunderland

-Supervisor: Prof. Dr. h. c.
+First supervisor: Prof. Dr. h. c.
 Günther Vogt

-Part of the research project Industrialisation in the Alps: Landscape, Architecture, Art, and Labour, supported by the Swiss National Science Foundation (SNSF)
+This research is part of the research project Industrialisation in the Alps: Landscape, Architecture, Art, and Labour, supported by the Swiss National Science Foundation (SNSF)

-Time frame: October 2019 – September 2022
+Time frame: October 2019 – March 2023